lantanagroup/trifolia-on-fhir/README.md

     2. You must be connected to VPN and have access to the \\DEV7 file system as an admin to have the copy succeed
 3. Login to server and run `powershell .\installPackages.ps1` as an administrator

+## FHIR Server Requirements

+* Must support creating resources via a PUT with an "id" property

 ## Features/functionality
 * FHIR Versions
     * DSTU3